buildkite/docs/styleguide/STYLE.md

 **Do not commit the `vendor\emojis` commit!** Instead, run `git submodule update`.
 This will take care of the emoji commit - until your local emoji submodule version falls behind again.
 Then you will need to run `git submodule update` for your local Docs repository again.

-If you do accidentally commit the `vendor\emojis` update, use `git reset --hard HEAD~1` to undo your last commit.
+If you do accidentally commit the `vendor\emojis` update, use `git reset --soft HEAD~1` to undo your last commit, un-stage the erroneous submodule change and commit again.

 ## Screenshots
 This information was aggregated by going over the existing screenshots in the documentation repo.
 Feel free to change or expand it.